rjcabs/hr-attrition-analysis/README.md

     - Converted columns to appropriate data types (text, whole number, decimal, date).
     - Handled missing values:
         - Numerical fields → filled using mean imputation.
-        - Text fields → replaced with ""Not Provided"".
+        - Text fields → replaced with "Not Provided".
         - Standardized casing by converting all text fields to Capital Case for consistency.
     - Added a new calculated column:
         - AgeStartedWorking = Age – TotalWorkingYears (used to detect early career patterns)
 3. Outlier Detection & Data Integrity Check
     - Applied the Interquartile Range (IQR) method to identify:
         - Outliers in numeric variables
         - Potential data quality issues
         - Anomalies that may distort attrition insights
     - Outliers were reviewed for context and retained only when logically valid.
 4. Attrition Overview using Pivot Tables
     - Generated a high-level summary of attrition:
         - Overall attrition rate